+Your breath is your pride, work on it.
 Are you experiencing severe bad breath?
-Do you often feel scorned and isolated due to the foul smelling odor from your mouth?
+Do you often feel scorned and isolated due to the foul-smelling odour from your mouth?
 Have you tried all efforts to rid your mouth off the dirty smell?
 Do you think your case is severe and may defy all odds for treatment?

 How often do you brush?

-These food particles, if not removed, may stay between the teeth and decay thereby causing tooth ache and gum disease known as periodontitis.
+These food particles, if not removed, may stay between the teeth and decay thereby causing toothache and gum disease known as periodontitis.
 While brushing it is expedient to brush well and brush carefully so as not to injure the gum.

 What about your tongue?

 The tongue also is another part of the mouth most people fail to consider when cleaning the mouth.
 The tongue holds the saliva and also is used for swallowing food particles into the stomach.

 Which toothpaste do you use?

-Some tooth paste is not advisable to use.
-These tooth paste are harsh for the mouth, when used, over time the saliva begins to deplete leading to loss of saliva.
-This can be detrimental and leading to bad breath.
+Some toothpaste is not advisable to use.
+These toothpastes are harsh for the mouth, when used, over time the saliva begins to deplete leading to loss of saliva.
+This can be detrimental and lead to bad breath.

 See the Dentist

 The dentist is the doctor in charge of the teeth.
-Just like there are doctors for the eye, ear and the vagina, the dentist specializes on the teeth or mouth.
+Just like there are doctors for the eye, ear and the vagina, the dentist specializes in the teeth or mouth.
 With issues of chronic bad breath, the last resort is the dentist.
 If you have tried the above methods without results, then the dentist is your one last stop.